Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Denver's games this year have hit the over one time in five opportunities (20%).

-- When Denver records more than 24 points, it is 2-0 against the spread and 2-0 overall.
+- When Denver scores more than 24 points, it is 2-0 against the spread and 2-0 overall.

-- In games that Denver totals more than 339.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Denver amasses more than 339.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Broncos have turned the ball over four times, one more than the Raiders' takeaways (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Raiders.